Pregnancy TestsPregnancy

 You can buy a pregnancy test at your local pharmacy, drugstore, grocery store, and some convenience or dollar stores.
 Pregnancy tests are usually inexpensive — they can cost as little as a dollar.
 Sometimes you can get a free pregnancy test at certain health centers.

-You can also get a pregnancy test from your nurse or doctor, community clinic.
+You can also get a pregnancy test from your nurse or doctor, at a community clinic.
 Most health centers use the same urine pregnancy tests that you can buy in stores.
 Sometimes they use a blood test to test for pregnancy, but that’s usually only under special circumstances.

 The normal events of pregnancy